-Located just a mile east of Stockport's centre, Woodbank Memorial Park is home to Woodbank Nursey - an urban horticulture hub that joins up inclusive community gardening with commercial organic food production.
-It’s the size of one a half football pitches, and includes several large polytunnels for under-cover veg growing.
-A collection of organisations are working together on the site to make it a hub for local food, with current activities including:
+Located just a mile east of Stockport's centre, Woodbank Memorial Park is home to Woodbank Community Food Hub - an urban horticulture hub that joins up inclusive community gardening with commercial organic food production.
+It’s the size of one and a half football pitches, and includes several large polytunnels for under-cover veg growing.
+A collection of organisations are working together on the site to turn it into a thriving hub for local food, with current activities including:

-FarmStart - A training programme for amatuer growers who want to expand into commercial organic veg growing, run by ourselves at The Kindling Trust.
+FarmStart - A training programme for people aspriing to commercial organic veg growing, run by ourselves at The Kindling Trust.

 Upcoming Opportunities and Events

-A varied programme of activities is open to local residents and the general public, including community gardening sessions, open to all, every Saturday 10am - 1pm.
-Details of all events can be found on the Nursey website.
+A varied programme of activities is open to local residents and the general public, including community gardening sessions, open to all, every Monday 11am - 2pm.
+Details of all events can be found on the hub website.

 The one and a half acre site was previously a Council plant nursery, run by the Parks Department.
 It closed in 2011 and a large part of the site lay unused until 2015, when the Council partnered with us as part of Feeding Stockport to bring in a range of new activities and organisations.
 The ambitious partnership included 16 different stakeholders and was made possible through the work of Feeding Stockport, and the willingness of Stockport Council to work towards becoming a Sustainable Food City.

-The Nursey fits into Kindling’s overall mission to transform our food system into one which is fairer, healthier for people, and better for the environment.
+The hub fits into Kindling’s overall mission to transform our food system into one which is fairer, healthier for people, and better for the environment.